Zorya-Mashproekt

 Zorya-Mashproekt (ДП НВКГ «Зоря» — «Машпроект») is a research and production complex that specializes in a gas turbine construction.
 The complex is located in the city of Mykolaiv, Ukraine and is part of the Ukrainian Defense Industries (Ukroboronprom) state corporation.

 History

 The idea of creating a factory in production of steam turbines in Ukraine arose soon after World War II.
-On July 9, 1946 the Soviet government adopted a decision on establishing of the factory in Mykolaiv, while the city authorities found a spot in the southeastern suburbs of the city near a military airfield Kulbakine.
+On 9 July 1946 the Soviet government adopted a decision on establishing of the factory in Mykolaiv, while the city authorities found a spot in the southeastern suburbs of the city near a military airfield Kulbakine.
 The preparatory works started out in March 1948, while the construction stretched out for the next five years.
 Initially the factory was called the Southern Turbine Plant.

-Following the 2014 Crimean crisis, the Ukrainians refused to supply the Russian Navy with marine gas turbines from Zorya-Mashproekt, and so NPO Saturn has been commissioned to design new engines for the Admiral Gorshkov and Admiral Grigorovich-class frigates.
+Following the annexation of Crimea by the Russian Federation, the Ukrainians refused to supply the Russian Navy with marine gas turbines from Zorya-Mashproekt, and so NPO Saturn has been commissioned to design new engines for the Admiral Gorshkov and Admiral Grigorovich-class frigates.

+During the Russian invasion of Ukraine, the factory began assembling anti-tank hedgehog barriers to assist in the defense of Mykolaiv.
+Employees formed a territorial defense unit to maintain law and order within the factory.
+The factory was shelled on 13 March.

+Bharat Forge, an Indian company, bought a 51% share in Zorya Mashproekt India Private Limited.
+On 9 May 2023, Kalyani Strategic Systems, which is fully owned by Bharat Forge, signed the acquisition agreement.
+The acquisition process was finished on 31 December 2023.